-2.2.5 Door Hardware
+2.2.4 Door Hardware\

-The primary and secondary exit doors must be readily opened without a key from the side that faces a person seeking egress, by a single hand downward action or pushing or pulling action on a single device which is located between 900mm and 1.2m from the floor.
-Alternatively, door strikes can be fitted.
+The primary and secondary exit doors must be readily opened without a key from the side that faces a person seeking egress, by a single hand downward action which must located between 900mm and 1.1m from the floor or pushing or pulling action on a single device which is to be located between 900mm and 1.2m from the floor.
+Alternatively, a door strike can be fitted.

-Note: Where a door strike is to be used, a single hand downward action on a single device located between 900mm and 1.2m from the floor is still required.
+Note: Where a door strike is to be used, a single hand downward action on a single device located between 900mm and 1.1m from the floor is still required.

-Doors located along the path of travel to those exit doors (primary and secondary), must be readily opened without a key from the side that faces the person seeking egress.
+Doors located along the path of travel to those exit doors (primary and secondary), must be readily opened without a key from the side that faces the person seeking egress, by a single handed downward action on a single device located between 900mm and 1.1m from the floor.